 There are some key elements that are worth building into your program or project to help with evaluation.
-These are:

-- Clear project/program objectives the clearer you are in articulating what you intend to achieve through your project/program, the easier it will be to focus your evaluation and identify appropriate measures.
-Clear objectives help in answering a common evaluation question: have you achieved what you set out to achieve?
-Mapping your program logic or theory of change can be particularly helpful at this stage. - An evaluation plan set out how you intend to undertake your evaluation in a plan or framework, including: purpose of the evaluation, objectives of project/program to be measured, what will be measured under each objective, methodologies, data stores, timelines and key personnel involved - Data collection systems once you have determined your evaluation plan and measures, you need to make sure systems are in place to gather the data you need.
-For example, this might involve setting up online databases or spreadsheets to collect required program information as you go or developing participant feedback surveys ready for use at critical points. - A budget for undertaking evaluation while this will be dependent on the purpose of the evaluation and the methodologies you use, dedicating 5-10% of your budget towards evaluation is a good general guide - Skills and knowledge development for key personnel evaluation is not rocket science, but it can sometimes feel intimidating for people who do not have experience in it.
-Encouraging key staff and personnel involved in your project/program to attend some basic training or professional development in this area can help demystify evaluation, increase confidence in undertaking evaluation tasks and enhance understanding of why evaluation is important.
+Clear objectives

+- Articulate what you intend to achieve through your project/program - •Clear objectives help in answering a common evaluation question: have you achieved what you set out to achieve?

+An evaluation plan

+set out how you intend to undertake your evaluation in a plan or framework, including: purpose of the evaluation, objectives of project/program to be measured, what will be measured under each objective. methodologies, data stores, timelines and key personnel involved

+Data collection systems

+•Ensure systems are in place to gather the data you need.
+Eg. this might involve setting up online databases or spreadsheets to collect required program information or developing participant feedback surveys

+Budge

+While evaluation budget will be dependent on the purpose of the evaluation and the methodologies you use, dedicating 5-10% of your budget towards evaluation is a good general guide.

+Skills and Knowledge

+Encouraging project/program staff to attend some basic training or professional development in this area can help demystify evaluation, increase confidence in undertaking evaluation tasks and enhance understanding of why evaluation is important.